lmweber/diffcyt/README.md

 Since there are dependencies from both CRAN and Bioconductor, the Bioconductor installer (`biocLite`) should be used.
 This will install all dependencies automatically.

-Ensure the Bioconductor installer and `devtools` are installed:
+Ensure the Bioconductor installer and `devtools` package are installed:

 ```{r}
 source("https://bioconductor.org/biocLite.R")